 I have been considering moving from Android to iPhone for quite some time now.
-Android phones have been my preference since they were introduced, but over time Google has become a company that abuses my trust and leaves me asking myself questions.
+Android phones have been my preference since it introduced them, but over time Google has become a company that abuses my trust and leaves me asking myself questions.
 If Google doesn’t give up on their uncivilized behaviors, then my dream of going back to the iPhone might soon become a reality.

 Why Google Products Are Bad For You

-Google has more of your data than any other company globally, and they are not precisely known for the best security practices.
+Google has more of your data than any other company globally, and they’re not precisely known for the best security practices.
 Their products are terrible, they’re full of bugs, they don’t respect your privacy, and you should uninstall them all.
 Here’s why.

-Google has been attacked by privacy advocates after a recent report from The Wall Street Journal revealed that Android phones automatically send details about a user’s activity to Google.
-Even when an Android device is turned off, every minute of interaction is logged and sent to Google for analysis.
+Privacy advocates have attacked Google after a recent report from The Wall Street Journal revealed that Android phones automatically send details about a user’s activity to Google.
+Even when an Android device gets turned off, every minute of interaction gets logged and sent to Google for analysis.
 Considering how much information we share online already, these revelations have raised severe cybersecurity concerns.
 If it bothers you that much, there’s a simple fix: Uninstall it.
 There are tons of alternatives out there.
-As a bonus, many of those services offer better quality apps anyway.
+As a bonus, many of those services offer better quality apps, anyway.

-Gmail has been caught reading your emails.
+Gmail reads your emails.
 Not only that, but they have also scanned every email to allow third-party companies to target users with personalized ads.
-On top of that, they’ve recently come under fire for questionable data-collection practices.
+They’ve recently come under fire for questionable data-collection practices.
 It’s not an overstatement to say that Gmail is bad for your cybersecurity and privacy concerns.
 You can do better than Gmail, which might be why people are ditching it for better alternatives like ProtonMail.

 For starters, ProtonMail offers user-friendly encryption to keep your emails completely private from snooping hackers.
-It also uses zero-access encryption so only you have access to your keys—not even ProtonMail can read your emails or get in between you and your contacts.
-The icing on top of all that is ProtonMail’s ability to make encrypted calls, video chats, text messages, groups (which they call Circles), file storage (which they call Vaults) in addition to email.
-None of your data be used for ad targeting because ProtonMail has no advertisements.
+It also uses zero-access encryption, so only you have access to your keys—not even ProtonMail can read your emails or get in between you and your contacts.
+The icing on top of all that is ProtonMail’s ability to make encrypted calls, video chats, text messages, groups (which they call Circles), file storage (which they call Vaults) besides email.
+None of your data is used for ad targeting because ProtonMail has no advertisements.
 You can’t say that about Gmail!

-There is also Google Drive support with ProtonMail, which means specific files that cannot be viewed within ProtonMail can still be accessed on Google Drive or other compatible programs.
+There is also Google Drive support with ProtonMail, which means specific files that cannot get viewed within ProtonMail can still get accessed on Google Drive or other compatible programs.
 Keep in mind, though: as mentioned above, one great thing about ProtonMail is zero-access encryption, so even if hackers gain access, they won’t see anything useful as everything will appear as encrypted gobbledygook!

 Chrome is a great web browser, but it’s a wrong choice if your goal is to maintain your privacy.
 Chrome doesn’t have built-in end-to-end encryption that would keep third parties from reading your online data.
-And then there’s Google itself: Google has a long history of collecting user data in exchange for free services.
-Although much of its collection takes place when users sign in, there’s not much stopping Google from keeping an eye on users who don’t log in, especially when many businesses use G Suite.
+And then there’s Google itself: Google has a long history of collecting user data for free services.
+Although much of its collection takes place when users sign in, there’s not much stopping Google from monitoring users who don’t log in, especially when many businesses use G Suite.
 For cybersecurity reasons and to protect your privacy, I recommend uninstalling Chrome and switching to Mozilla Firefox or Brave Browser instead.

 Uninstall Google Search

 Uninstalling Google’s video platform allows for more security and privacy with your browsing.
 You can still watch videos on Youtube.
-However, you will no longer be logged in to your account when doing so.
+However, you will no longer get logged in to your account when doing so.
 Why does logging out of Youtube matter?
-Every search is tracked by default; Google uses that data to target its advertisements at users better.
+Every search gets tracked; Google uses that data to target its advertisements at users better.

 By uninstalling Youtube, Google can still serve ads, but advertisers will no longer have access to information about who or where their customers are.
 It might not sound like a big deal, but it could make a big difference if something were to go wrong with Google’s ad service.
 Deleting Youtube also increases your overall device speed due to removing an unnecessary app off your phone or computer.